-This folder contains JavaScript exercises that focus on math fundamentals and numeric operations.
+This folder contains JavaScript exercises that focus on math fundamentals, numeric operations, and working with number-based data such as time and dates.
 Each lab is built as a small, reusable function that performs a real-world style calculations.
 These exercises reinforce function structure, return values, and working with mathematical expressions in JavaScript.

 More math-focused practice labs will be added here as I continue learning 🙂